 What if I want to restrict access to certain users or prevent my extension from being listed on the Chrome Web Store?You can restrict access to your extension by limiting its visibility to Trusted Tester or by unlisting the extension from the Chrome Web Store.

-No. You can still load unpacked extensions in developer mode on Windows.
-Also, you can continue to develop extensions on Chrome Dev channel/Canary, where these changes are not effective.
+No. You can still load unpacked extensions in developer mode on Windows and Mac.

-Why couldn't this problem be solved by having a setting/option to load extensions that are not hosted in the Chrome Web Store?Unlike modern mobile operating systems, Windows does not sandbox applications.
-Hence we wouldn’t be able to differentiate between a user opting in to this setting versus a malicious native app overriding the user’s setting.
+Why couldn't this problem be solved by having a setting/option to load extensions that are not hosted in the Chrome Web Store?Unlike modern mobile operating systems, Windows and Mac do not sandbox applications.
+Hence we wouldn’t be able to differentiate between a user opting in to this setting and a malicious downloaded program overriding the user’s desired setting.

 Apart from users installing extensions from the Chrome Web Store, the following deployment options will be supported: